Top of the page

-Polycystic ovary syndrome, or PCOS, means a woman's hormones are out of balance.
+Polycystic ovary syndrome (PCOS) is a hormone imbalance that can affect ovulation.
 It can cause problems with your periods and make it hard to get pregnant.

-Keep in mind that although you may not have regular periods, you can still get pregnant.
-Talk to your doctor about birth control if you do not want to get pregnant.
-Sometimes the hormone changes with PCOS can also make it hard for some women to get pregnant.
+Keep in mind that even though you may not have regular periods, you can still get pregnant.
+Talk to your doctor about birth control if you don't want to get pregnant.
+Sometimes the hormone changes with PCOS can also make it hard to get pregnant.
 If this is a concern, talk to your doctor about treatment for this problem.

-Women who have PCOS can go for months or longer with no period.
-Your doctor may recommend medicines that can help get your cycles back to normal.
+With PCOS, you may go for months or longer with no period.
+Your doctor may recommend medicines that can help regulate your cycle.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.